activist-org/activist/README.md

 We need to break down language barriers in order to mobilize larger and more diverse coalitions.
 Translation requests will be available for several assets on the platform - organization profiles, events and resources - and we are growing our network of volunteer contributors to facilitate this.

 > [!NOTE]
 > Want to join our translators working group?
-Please join the [Localization channel in our Matrix space](https://matrix.to/#/!DzbdYyfhjinQBWXgQe:matrix.org?via=matrix.org).
+Please join us in the [localization project on Weblate](https://hosted.weblate.org/projects/activist/activist) and the [Localization channel on Matrix](https://matrix.to/#/!DzbdYyfhjinQBWXgQe:matrix.org?via=matrix.org) to get involved!

 Localization of activist is done via [Weblate](https://weblate.org).
-Please see the [localization guide](https://github.com/activist-org/activist/blob/main/CONTRIBUTING.md) for information on how to get started!
+Please see the [localization guide](https://github.com/activist-org/activist/blob/main/LOCALIZATION.md) for information on how to get started!

 ### Localization coverage [`⇧`](#contents)